Support

 • Step 6: Identify Opportunities for Optimisation:

-Based on the test results, identify Optimising website speed for SEO opportunities to improve the WordPress website's speed and overall performance.
+Based on the test results, identify Optimising website speed for SEO opportunities to increase the WordPress website's speed and overall performance.
 This may involve implementing strategies such as optimising images, minifying CSS and JavaScript files, enabling browser caching, and leveraging content delivery networks (CDNs).

+Achieving performance excellence requires a multifaceted approach encompassing various optimisation strategies and best practices.
 By following these steps and regularly testing and optimising your WordPress website's speed, you can ensure a seamless and efficient user experience, enhance search engine visibility, and achieve your digital marketing objectives.

 • From minimising file sizes